isabelc/Organized-Docs/readme.txt

 **Documentation With a User-Friendly Structure For Your Visitors**

-The main "Docs PPageage" will list all the products.
+The main "Docs Page" will list all the products.
 Clicking on a product will take you to the docs only for that product.

 Each product's docs are organized into subsections.
 The subsections list each individual article in that docs section.